idohaver7/idohaver7/README.md

 👨‍💻 **Junior Software Developer**

-Passionate last year computer science student with hands-on experience in full-stack development and a strong foundation in algorithms and data structures.
+Passionate third year computer science student with hands-on experience in full-stack development and a strong foundation in algorithms and data structures.
 Highly motivated, fast learner, and eager to take on new challenges.
 Proactive team player with strong problem-solving skills and a constant drive for improvement.

 ## 🚀 Featured Project
 **Netflix Clone**